How is chronic lymphocytic leukemia diagnosed?

 Imaging tests use x-rays, sound waves, or magnetic fields to create pictures of the inside of the body.
 Imaging tests are not done to diagnose the leukemia, but they may be done for a number of reasons, including to help find a suspicious area that might be cancerous, to learn how far a cancer may have spread, and to help determine if treatment has been effective.

 Computed tomography (CT) scan

 This test can help tell if any lymph nodes or organs in your body are enlarged.
 It isn't usually needed to diagnose CLL, but it may be done if your doctor suspects the leukemia is growing in an organ, like your spleen.

-Before the scan, you may be asked to drink a contrast solution and/or get an intravenous (IV) injection of a contrast dye that helps better outline abnormal areas in the body.
+Before the test, you may be asked to drink a contrast solution and/or get an intravenous (IV) injection of a contrast dye that helps better outline abnormal areas in the body.
 You may need an IV line through which the contrast dye is injected.
 The injection of contrast dye can cause a feeling of flushing or warmth in the face or elsewhere.
 Some people are allergic and get hives or, rarely, more serious reactions like trouble breathing and low blood pressure.
 Be sure to tell the doctor if you have ever had a reaction to any contrast material used for x-rays.

 Sometimes a CT scan is combined with a PET scan in a test known as a PET/CT scan.
 For a PET scan, glucose (a form of sugar) containing a radioactive atom is injected into the blood.
 Because cancer cells in the body grow rapidly, they absorb large amounts of the radioactive sugar.
 A special camera can then create a picture of the areas of radioactivity in the body.
 The PET/CT scan combines both tests in one machine.
 This test allows the doctor to compare areas of higher radioactivity on the PET scan with the more detailed appearance of that area on the CT.

 Magnetic resonance imaging (MRI) scan